Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Introduction

-\begin{proof} The equality (1)=(2) is Theorem~\ref{MainThm} and Theorem~\ref{MainThmExtended}.
-The statement about torically transverse curves is the refined result that the count in (1) arises via an intersection cycle $\gamma$ composed (in the case of trivial $\Aut(\Gamma)$) of reduced non-stacky points parametrizing torically transverse curves (Prop.~\ref{PreCount} combined with Lemma~\ref{LogStructureCounts}, plus Lemma~\ref{NoAut} for the non-stackiness).
-The assertion follows because this cyle is the Gysin restriction of a cycle of stable maps of the total space of the degeneration constructed in \S\ref{sec-tordeg}, and toric transversality is an open condition and stackiness a closed condition. \end{proof}
+\begin{myproof}[Proof of Thm. \ref{ThmCount}] The count in (1) arises via an intersection cycle $\gamma$ composed (in the case of trivial $\Aut(\Gamma)$) of reduced non-stacky points parametrizing torically transverse curves (Prop.~\ref{PreCount} combined with Lemma~\ref{LogStructureCounts}, plus Lemma~\ref{NoAut} for the non-stackiness).
+The assertion follows because this cycle is the Gysin restriction of a cycle of stable maps of the total space of the degeneration constructed in \S\ref{sec-tordeg}, and toric transversality is an open condition and stackiness a closed condition. \end{myproof}